caltechlibrary/newt/template_engine_explained.md

 ## Two ways to run the template engine

 Newt provides two options for running the template engine.
 Newt comes the `nte` web service (`nte.exe` on Windows).
 This is a standalone web service suitable suitable for running from the command line or via your POSIX systems' init or systemd service manager.
 A second more convenient way is to run the template engine is with the `newt` command (`newt.exe` on Windows).
 The `newt` command is provided to support a fluid development experience.
-This one command can perform several actions, e.g. "init", "generate" and "run".
-In the following documentation I'll be using the `newt` command to run our Newt Handlebars service.
+This one command can perform several actions, e.g. "config", "model", "generate" and "run".
+In the following documentation I'll be using the `newt` command to run our template service.

-## Getting started with Newt Handlebars
+## Getting started with Newt Template Engine

 In this short tutorial we are going to create a web application that says hello.
-Only Newt Handlebars will be used to implement this service.
+Only Newt's template engine is required.

 ### Step 1, create a Newt YAML file

-Since I am just focusing on Newt Handlebars I recommend typing in the YAML content below and saving it to a file called "hello.yaml".
+Since I am just focusing on Newt the template engine only I recommend typing in the YAML content below and saving it to a file called "hello.yaml".

 ~~~yaml
 applications: